HDTian/RFQT/README.md

 # Random Forest of Q Trees
 The data-adaptive effect heterogeneity analysis in Mendelian randomization (MR) with high-dimensional covariates and collider-robust techniques.

 Random Forest of Q Tree (RFQT) can estimate individual or subgroup heterogeneous causal effects and identify the strong effect modifications.
-Additionally, the package aids in conducting effect heterogeneity testing and constructing the decision structure for predicting individual effects
+Additionally, the package aids in conducting effect heterogeneity testing and constructing the decision structure for predicting individual effects.

 RFQT is a data-adaptive method, which means there is no need to pre-specify effect modifications, and it accommodates high-dimensional covariates.
 It also permits covariates to be downstream colliders of the exposure and is able to avoid the collider bias.

-This manuscript provides a simple, step-by-step guide to conducting effect heterogeneity analysis in MR using the RFQT package
+This manuscript provides a simple, step-by-step guide to conducting effect heterogeneity analysis in MR using the RFQT package.

 ## Load the Package
 Install the RFQT package from Github with: